-The Y - medium + southern screenline (YMS) is one of the better performing options and a summary of key performance measures for that option is included in Table 0-2.
+The Y - medium + southern screenline (YMS) is one of the better performing options and charging levels and locations are shown diagrammatically in Figure 0-1.
+A summary of some key performance measures for that option is included in Table 0-2.